bitrat/bitrat.github.io/README.md

-# bitrat.github.io
+# bitrat.tech
-Bitrat.Tech - Digital Mechanixs Blog
+Bitrat.Tech - Consulting as a Digital Mechanic - Blog